 Skip to main content

-Together AI fine-tuning makes post-training the agent reliability layer
+Together AI fine-tuning becomes a reliability layer

 Together AI's fine-tuning expansion matters less as a feature list than as evidence that post-training is becoming the control point for reliable agent products.